Randolio/randol_notes/README.md

 #
 Run the sql.
 Put the notepad in a shop or in a loot pool somewhere.
 It will automatically assign an id to the notepad and insert a row into the database for it when it's created.

+I DO NOT PROVIDE SUPPORT CAUSE IT'S A FREE SCRIPT AND I DON'T HAVE THE BRAIN CAPACITY TO DEAL WITH DUMB PEOPLE.
+IT WORKS ON MY MACHINE SO.